-Table 5: Link Structure
+Table 7: Link Structure

-The Link element is provided by the server and it points to elements external to the current resource.

-The rel element is a string.
-The possible values for the string are defined in each REST enabler.Root element: RequestError
+An element of type Link can be provided by the server to point to Other resources that are in relationship with the resource The rel attribute is a string.
+The possible values for the string are defined in each REST enabler.

+Rel and href are realized as attributes in the XSD.

+Type: RequestError